suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

 1. Navigate to the left hand menu.
 Under *Resource Management*, select *Keys and Endpoint*.
 If you were to build an application, you would find your key and endpoint here.

+### Review

+In this lab, you have completed:
+- Created a Translator resource
+- Explored Translator service

 ## Learn more

 To learn more about what you can do with this service, see the [Translator page](https://learn.microsoft.com/en-us/azure/ai-services/translator/translator-overview).

+## You have successfully completed this lab.